ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/search-cloud-based-mailboxes-for-on-premises-users.md

  **Does a Teams and Exchange Online license need to be assigned to the user to create a mailbox for online storage?**

-You need at least a license of exchange online plan 1 to get data to save data into the mailbox, relative to the  Microsoft Teams License it's required to access the service.
-In concrete, yes You'd need that the user has an MS Teams license and a mailbox license at least to take advantage of this feature.
+You need at least a license for Exchange Online Plan 1 to to get data to save into the mailbox, in addition to the  Microsoft Teams License that is required to access the service.
+So effectively yes, the user does require at least an MS Teams license and a mailbox license to take advantage of this feature.